 ADD vs. NLD

 Nonverbal learning disorders are often misdiagnosed as ADD, or unrecognized.
 Identifying your child's traits may help you determine if your child have ADD, NLD, or both.

 Like all forms of therapy, CBT involves working closely with a mental-health professional.
 But if formal therapy is not an option for you, you can try some of the principles of CBT on your own.

 The truth about hyperfocus -- a common symptom that explains why many children and adults with ADHD can concentrate so intently at times.

 Parents and doctors frequently confuse ADHD and nonverbal learning disorder.
 Here’s a guide to figuring out if your child has NLD — and how to treat it if he does.

 ADD is not a male disorder.
 But misconceptions and missed signs mean that women often get misdiagnosed.
 Here's expert information about ADHD symptoms in women.

 Putting a Stop to Toxic Thoughts

-Cognitive-behavioral therapy helps reverse the negative self-talk that torments many ADDers — and prevents them from reaching their goals.
+Cognitive-behavioral therapy helps reverse the negative self-talk that torments many ADHDers — and prevents them from reaching their goals.